imseandavis/Raspberry_Bush/README.md

 ## Desktop Node Setup
 Desktop Node will be the standalone workstation (in your cluster) from which everything is ran and learned.
 This will also be where we execute our DevOps and Chaos engineering consoles from as well.
 We'll also install all our tools on here as well.
 Consider it the desktop machine you would work from and where you'll install all your tools you'll learn from will reside.
+Thinking Ubuntu Mate Maybe???
 To be continued...
   -

 ## Raspbian Kubernetes Node (Master / Slave) Setup